-When you use AdWords to increase conversions such as sales, leads, and downloads, it's a good idea to measure your return on investment (ROI).
-Knowing your ROI, you'll be sure that the money you're spending on AdWords advertising is going to a good cause: healthy profits for your business.
+Whether you use AdWords to increase sales, generate leads, or drive other valuable customer activity, it's a good idea to measure your return on investment (ROI).
+Knowing your ROI helps you evaluate whether the money you're spending on AdWords advertising is going to a good cause: healthy profits for your business.

 ROI is the ratio of your net profit to your costs.
 It's typically the most important measurement for an advertiser because it's based on your specific advertising goals and shows the real effect your advertising efforts have on your business.
 The exact method you use to calculate ROI depends upon the goals of your campaign.